ashanderson/AndersonPorfolio/final_project_AshleyAnderson.md

 ### Method and Medium
 I will have to use a variety of programs to create my visualization.
 First, I will need to use OpenRefine to clean the two datasets and possibly add attributes to reflect what I want to show.
 Second, I will be using Infogram to build the wireframing and storyboards, and ultimately using Shorthand or Storymaps to present my project.
 My goal is to create a time-lapse map of repatriations over the past 25 years as well as a supporting graph to show to which tribes are the majority of repatriations over the 25 year period.

+## Part II
+### Sketches

+### User Research
+The target audience I hope to reach with my story are museum directors, archivists, and registrars, and advocates for the arts and cultural heritage.

+In identifying who to approach with my sketches I chose
+1) someone who spends a good portion of their day looking at performance statistics and visualizations of those data
+2) someone who has a background in good design principles
+3) someone who may or may not be familiar with cultural heritage and the Repatriation Act.

+The script that I followed for each person:
+1) What is your first impression of this?
+2) What do you think it is trying to tell you?
+3) Who do you think would find this information useful?
+4) Is there anything that is difficult to read or understand?
+5) What would you like to know or see that is not shown here?
+6) After seeing this, are you interested in learning more about the subject?

+Responses from interviewee number 1
+1) This is a color coded map but the orange and pink are too similar so it is hard to differentiate between the two.
+The dots appear to be concentrated to coastal areas.
+2) I think it is trying to tell me how many people repatriated over the past 25 years.
+3) Someone who works closely with Native American communities.
+4) The colors are difficult and I don't know what NAGPRA means.
+5) I would like to know what NAGPRA means and what the legend means.
+Is it occurrances?
+6) Yes, but only because I don't know what is going on in this map.
+Also, why does this chart exist?
+I would like to know more about repatriation.

+Responses from interviewee number 2
+1) I'm not totally sure what is happening in America.
+Something is happening, but I don't know what.
+2) The most common category is 5 - 10
+3) Anyone with a general interest in NAGPRA
+4) I'm unsure of what the numbers mean and there is a lot of white space.
+5) What is NAGPRA?
+What do the numbers mean?
+Why are they different colors?
+What is the signifcance of the locations?
+6) No.

+Responses from interviewee number 3
+1) I'm not sure if the dots are museums or the places to which the items are being returned.
+2) No Response
+3) Who is this for?
+People who are interested in cultural heritage, maybe other museums.
+4) The dots are easy to understand, but maybe more context with the legend.
+5) I'd maybe like to see a type of artifact and be more clear about what NAGPRA is.
+6) Yes.

+### Changes Implemented
+After finding out that no one I intereviewed knew what NAGPRA stood for I paid more attention to my title and subtitle.
+I also decided that this would be best represented as a heat map in gradient colors rather than dots scattered across the map for locations of the musuems.
+Seeing as my focus is not on all of the actual locations, I decided it would be best to try and make a visual representation of the areas with the highest number of Notices of Intent to Repatriate.
+This would make it easier to understand the purpose and easier to pinpoint the museum of interest, the Peabody Musuem of Archaeology and Ethnology at Harvard University.

+### Wireframes and Digital Outline